SirGarhi/garhis-grotto-foundry/docs/character_paths/Qiana.md

 ### Lethality (Supremacy)
 * Supremacy gains a +1 bonus to Attack and Damage rolls.
 ### [Arcane Ammo Smithing](../arcane_ammo.md) (Ammo Smithing)
-* You've learned the basic techniques of crafting Arcane Ammunition and know at least one formula.
+* You've learned the basic techniques of crafting Arcane Ammunition and can craft Tier 1 and Tier 2 ammo.
 ### Aptitude (Canister Bombs, Arcane Ammo Smithing)
 * Your Bomb DC increases by 1.
 * Your Ammo DC increases by 1.